 If a child is experiencing learning difficulties, the parent may contact the person listed below to learn about the district's overall general education referral or screening system for support services.
 This system links students to a variety of support options, including referral for a special education evaluation.
-Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Response to Intervention (RtI).
-The implementation of RtI has the potential to have a positive impact on the ability of local education agencies to meet the needs of all struggling students.
+Students having difficulty in the regular classroom should be considered for tutorial, compensatory, and other academic or behavior support services that are available to all students including a process based on Response to Intervention (Rtl).
+The implementation of Rtl has the potential to have a positive impact on the ability of local education agencies to meet the needs of all struggling students.

 At any time, a parent is entitled to request an evaluation for special education services.
 Within a reasonable amount of time, the district must decide if the evaluation is needed.
 If the evaluation is needed, the parent will be notified and asked to provide informed written consent for the evaluation.
-The district must complete the evaluation and the report within 60 calendar days of the date the district receives written consent from the parent.
+The district must complete the evaluation and the report within forty-five (45) instructional days from date of consent.
 The district must give a copy of the report to the parent.
-An Admission, Review and Dismissal (ARD) meeting must be held within 30 calendar days of the date the evaluation report is completed.
+An Admission, Review and Dismissal (ARD) meeting must be held within 30 instructional days from date of report.